 - When you contact us;

-- When we do an analysis of why which visitors come to our website and how they use it;
+- In analyses of why visitors come to our website, who they are, and how they use it;

 - When external tools are used (e.g. web fonts);

 For details, please refer to the following explanations.